mullakhmetov/CV/README.md

 ## About Me
 Software Engineer with 8+ years of experience and a bachelor's degree in Information Security.
 Technology- and language-agnostic.
+Familiar with highload and bigdata.
 Experienced in designing reliable, scalable, and maintainable systems.

 ## Experience